-Almost 200 full-time, doctoral-level faculty members teach and conduct research in areas such as mathematical modeling of infectious disease transmission, exploration of relationships between nutrition and chronic disease, and investigation of cancer causation and control.
-Other research interests include identifying the social determinants of health; AIDS; developing church-based health promotion programs to foster changes in nutrition and other healthrelated behaviors; detecting and preventing adverse outcomes in occupational settings; COVID-19 surveillance, risk, and prevention; and evaluating the cost of health care and the allocation of health resources.
+Other research interests include identifying the social determinants of health; AIDS; detecting and preventing adverse outcomes in occupational settings; COVID-19 surveillance, risk, and prevention; and evaluating the cost of health care and the allocation of health resources.

 Rollins offers dual-degree programs with Emory's business, medical, nursing, theology, graduate, and law schools, and with the physician's assistant and physical therapy program.
 In addition to these programs, the schools of public health and medicine collaborate on many levels.
 Research areas of mutual interest include nutrition, Alzheimer's disease, and the prevention and control of AIDS, cardiovascular disease, cancer, and adverse reproductive outcomes.